Johnsonburg, Pennsylvania: Paper mill

 The major industry in Johnsonburg is paper, with the largest mill owned by the Domtar Corporation.
 It was built more than a century ago, originally owned principally by the Armstrong family of Philadelphia (1888).
 By 1890 the Armstrong's had merged with the paper mills owned by Augustus Paine of New York to become the New York & Pennsylvania Company.
 The Curtis Publishing Company, publisher of the Saturday Evening Post purchased the mill in 1925.
 By 1950, it was believed to be the largest coated paper mill in the world.
 By the end of 1960s, Curtis Publishing filed for bankruptcy and closed the mill.
 Six months later, investors, including industrialist George S. Petty, formed a group called Penntech Papers, to purchase the mill assets, and continued it in operation for the next 20 years.
 In 1990, Penntech sold the mill to Willamette Industries, which was acquired by Weyerhaeuser in February 2002 in a hostile takeover and then in 2007 was acquired by Domtar.

-Paper Excellence acquired Domtar in 2021 for $3 billion dollars cash.
+Paper Excellence acquired Domtar in 2021 for $3 billion cash.